"Charlie Beckett is the UK’s leading explicator of networked journalism"

 POLIS Silverstone Fund

-The recipient, Nina Bigalke, is conducting a research project on the new international news channel Al Jazeera English.
+The first recipient in 2007/8, Nina Bigalke, conducted a research project on the new international news channel Al Jazeera English.
 She will be examining its production methods and editorial policies and investigating the role of channels like AJE in the changing global communications culture.
 Next year Nina will be contributing to a public Polis seminar on Al Jazeera English, details of which will follow in the New Year.

 The Silverstone scholarship was founded in the memory of the late Professor Roger Silverstone, Head of the Media and Communications Department at LSE and the moving spirit behind the creation of Polis.
 His last book 'Media and Morality: On The Rise Of The Mediapolis' is a call for a better understanding of the importance of global news.